 Members and Membership

-Co-Chair: Professor Kerri-Lee Krause, Deputy Vice-Chancellor and Provost, Victoria University
+Co-Chair: Professor Kerri-Lee Krause, Deputy Vice-Chancellor (Academic), La Trobe University

 Co-Chair: Professor Marcia Devlin, Deputy Vice-Chancellor (Learning and Quality), Federation University